 Mix with an electric mixer until smooth.

-I scooped the icing into a zip-lock bag, cut off the corner and piped the icing onto the muffins.
+Spoon icing into a zip-lock bag.
+Cut off the corner and pipe the icing onto the cooled muffins.

 Here’s the recipe.